CoMakery/swarmbot/README.md

 If you wish to load environment variables from a local `.env` file:

     env `cat .env` npm run dev

+### Dev Notes

+* We are currently using https://github.com/citizencode/colu-nodejs
+  until https://github.com/Colu-platform/colu-nodejs/pull/2 or a similar fix is merged

 ## Social Contract License